 Building the backbone of our conference

-Don’t miss your opportunity to present at C3X 2018, our 50th Annual Conference & Expo in Orlando, Florida!
+Don’t miss your opportunity to present at C3X 2019 in Phoenix, Arizona!
 Our educational sessions are the backbone of our conference.
 Share your expertise and insights across multiple topic areas; including campus stores, transportation, food service, marketing, and everything in between.
 Communicate your impact on student experience, campus environments and innovation for future generations — submit your proposal today!

 Details & Deadlines

 C3X will take place November 3-5, 2019 in Phoenix, Arizona.

 Call for Programs closes: April 19, 2019

 Speakers notified of submission status: Late May

 All accepted speakers must register for the conference by: September 27, 2019